Bidder’s Guidance - Social Value Background

 - how this will apply directly to this contract;

 - how the Social Value benefits will be delivered during the contract term and within the geographical boundaries of Essex County Council (any Social Value offer that does not provide benefits to the “local” area will be excluded).

-- How you will monitor and assure the quality and delivery of the commitment.
+- Quality Standards: How you will monitor and assure the quality and delivery of the commitment.

 - Review / Remedial steps